As of 1 December 2014, the Property Agents and Motor Dealers Act 2000 (‘PAMDA’) will be replaced by the following pieces of legislation:

 The POA applies to ‘relevant contracts’ that are signed on or after 1 December 2014.
 The definition of ‘relevant contract’ continues to mean a contract for the sale of residential property.

-The definition for ‘residential property’ has now been (overly?) simplified to mean “real property that is used, or intended to be used, for residential purposes but does not include real property that is used primarily for the purposes of industry, commerce or primary production”.
+The definition of ‘residential property’ has now been (overly?) simplified to mean “real property that is used, or intended to be used, for residential purposes but does not include real property that is used primarily for the purposes of industry, commerce or primary production”.

 A relevant contract continues to exclude contracts formed on a sale by auction.
 However, section 160 of the POA further excludes a contract: